 If we really want to annoy her, let’s go right ahead and call the serial killer in our new crime story ‘Runescape Moonstone.’
 She would do an extra orbit however if Runescape Moonstone was the protagonist of a high fantasy story.

 Fantasy is a genre in which there’s more liberty to create distinct and wacky names, partly because of characters coming from different worlds; partly because there’s often an endless supply of them to remember.
-This is true for all other genres in their own way, whether it’s action, drama or comedy.
+This is true for all other genres in their own way.

 Planet History is a pretty big guy and no name can exist without his influence.
 He provides the context for character’s names, reveals their cultural background, sometimes even their religion and class.